What is the Exchange Packet?

 What kind of material goes into a Packet?

-Broadly speaking, a Packet will normally comprise a number of Sellers’ Booklets all of which will contain material from one of the Collecting Areas below (i.e. all booklets will normally cover the same Collecting Area):
+Broadly speaking, a Packet will normally comprise a number of Sellers’ Booklets all of which will contain material from just one of the Collecting Areas below (i.e. all booklets within a Packet will normally cover the same Collecting Area).
+Currently, we tend to get material in the following groups:

 • Railway Thematics / Railway Thematic covers